 - Education technology improves that access the most.

 My goal is to make curating this curriculum and building the community my full-time job because this is where I can provide the most value to the world.
 I chose an affiliate revenue model blended with a paid community with that goal in mind:

 - Affiliate revenue: Some of the resources I recommend are affiliate links, meaning I receive a commission (at no extra cost to you) if you use that link to make a purchase.

-- Paid community: Access to the full community experience is $3/month or $21/year during January 2021.
+- Paid community: Access to the full community experience is $8/month or $67/year.

 Interested in taking the program?
 Here are your next steps: